WSU-kduncan/ceg3120-Garrett-Ghearing/discord-bot/README.md

 <ul>
 <li>how to keep it always on</li><ul>
 <li>in order to keep the bot always on you need to deploy your bot to a cloud service. this will allow your bot to always be listenning. the reason for this is because it will not rely on your local machine to do the calculations</li>
+<li>While looking online for more ways to keep a discord bot always on.
+I have found that really the only option is to use the cloud i have seen one person mention that they just use a spare laptop and keep it plugged in 24/7 while this does work it is not the best option specialy since their are free cloud services avabile to use </li>
 </ul>
 </ul>